photoprism/photoprism/README.md

 This project is about freedom and privacy but not necessarily about free beer.
-We feel like it would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.
+We feel like it would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag, and then maybe you'd like to have some extra features that need to be developed.

-You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests or need help with using our software.
+You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests, or need help with using our software.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/browseyourlife).